 - Dedicated IP address (paid)

-turboSMTP provides both monthly plans and a Pay-As-You-Go option.
+turboSMTP provides both monthly and pay-as-you-go plans.
 The latter allows you to purchase prepaid credits and use them only when you need to send emails.
 For example, you can buy 100,000 emails for $92 and send them at any time for one year.
 If you deal with recurrent email sending, consider the Basic or Pro plans for your business.
 The cheapest option costs $14.95/month for 50,000 relays.

 With the free plan, you can send up to 200 emails per day.

-Mailgun is marketed as the email service for developers.
-Still, it has a variety of features for those who need SMTP to send transactional emails and marketing campaigns.
+Mailgun is another email service provider (ESP) that offers a free SMTP server and allows developers/marketers to send transactional and marketing emails.
 The simplest way to get started with sending emails is to use the SMTP relay service.
 For this, you need to:

 - Add and verify your domain name